Interviewing

 Research

-Review the company's website, LinkedIn page (follow the company on LInkedIn too!), GLASSDOOR and HANDSHAKE reviews and sample interview questions, and other web presence (e.g., news articles, blog posts, twitter).
+Review the company's website, LinkedIn page (follow the company on LInkedIn too!), Glassdoor and Handshake reviews and sample interview questions, and other web presence (e.g., news articles, blog posts, twitter).

 If you're not sure about the format or the interview or who you'll be talking to, don't be afraid to ask for more information about what you can expect the day of the interview.
 The company will recognize that you want to be as prepared as possible!

-Revisit & Reflect
+Revisit and Reflect

 • Revisit the description of the job you’re interviewing for.
 Identify the technical and non-technical skills this employer wants in a candidate - the questions they ask will likely revolve around the skills in the job description.